-We are conducting initial clinical trials for ANB020 and plan to conduct initial clinical trials for ANB019 in Australia to rapidly enter into first-in-human studies and benefit from research and development-related financial incentives related to the development of ANB020 and ANB019.
-Taking into account any financial incentives, we expect our research and development expenses to be higher in 2016 as we advance our product candidates into clinical development.
+We are conducting initial clinical trials for ANB020 and plan to conduct initial clinical trials for ANB019 in Australia to rapidly enter into first-inhuman studies and benefit from research and development-related financial incentives related to the development of ANB020 and ANB019.
+Taking into account any financial incentives, we expect our research and development expenses to be higher in the fourth quarter of 2016 and in 2017 as we advance our product candidates into clinical development.